marilag/talks/azurethursday/myscript.md

 Let's try it here

-I'm going to post a message
+I'm going to post a message on screen

 and then I will delete it after 5 seconds

-The person who can type the exact message wins
+If you want to participate, remember as much as you can an post the story on the chat

+Later, after my talk, I'll find the one who got the closest to reality and give you a price

 Dont cheat!

-Let's go
+Let's start

 Did anybody win?